TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 ##### Instafeed.js
 We have successfully integrated  [instafeed.js](http://instafeedjs.com/){:target="_blank"} to fetch images from Instagram.
 We are working towards a nice YAML front-matter API in which the script can easily be used in the posts.

+##### YAML Front-Matter extensions
+It is possible to hide the logo on a certain post, by setting:
+{% highlight yaml %}
+hidelogo: true
+{% endhighlight %}

 ---